thi-ng/umbrella/packages/rstream/README.md

 ## Conceptual differences to RxJS

+(No value judgements implied - there's room for both approaches!)

 - Streams are not the same as Observables: I.e. stream sources are NOT (often just cannot) re-run for each new sub added.
 Only the first sub is guaranteed to receive **all** values.
-Subs added at a later time MIGHT not receive earlier emitted values, only the most recent emitted and any future ones)
+Subs added at a later time MIGHT not receive earlier emitted values, but only the most recent emitted and any future values)
-- Every subscription supports any number of subscribers
+- Every subscription supports any number of subscribers, which can be added/removed at any time
 - Every unsubscription recursively triggers upstream unsubscriptions (provided a parent has no other active child subscriptions)
 - Every subscription can have its own transducer transforming